 Let me give you a personal example – Back in 2002 John Barber and I were both amateur webcomic artists putting our work online.
 John’s comic was a superhero deconstruction tale called Vicious Souvenirs and mine was a surreal coming of age comic called Makeshift Miracle.
 The two of us met socially through the late Joey Manley as part of a webcomic collective called Modern Tales.
 While promoting my webcomic at that time I met all kinds of different creators and attended conventions across North America, slowly building up my skills and body of work.

-Now, in 2014, John’s a Senior Editor at IDW and we’re talking about a new project I’ll be writing that’s set to launch in the Fall.
+Now, in 2014, John’s a Senior Editor at IDW and we’re talking about a new project I’ll be writing that’s set to launch in the Fall (Update: That comic is Dungeons & Dragons: Legends of Baldur’s Gate!).
 In the 12 years inbetween these two select points John and I have seen each other dozens of times.
 We’ve chatted, laughed, and built up mutual respect for each other.
 There’s a professional but casual friendship that’s grown over time and it gives John confidence that I’m a capable creator who will deliver the goods.
 I didn’t meet him back in 2002 expecting one day he’d hire me to write a comic, things progressed naturally out of shared social contact as part of this community.
 John is just one of literally hundreds of people I’ve met in the business over the past 12 years.
 When I look back through my career I can see weird and wonderful connections between the people I met over a decade ago and the work I’m doing in the here and now.
 That’s how it works.

 Networking is easier than you think – Be social, be decent, and be involved.
 Don’t try to over think the destination, just focus on the journey itself and enjoy meeting people along the way.
 You’ll make lifelong friends, broaden your horizons and then, when you least expect it, professional opportunities may come your way.